3 observations after Sixers keep in-season tourney hopes alive with win in Atlanta

 Welcome contributions from House

-The Hawks lost their starting small forward with 10:27 left in the third quarter.
-De'Andre Hunter was assessed two straight technicals for his pushback to officials about a foul on Embiid.
+The Hawks' starting small forward was ejected with 10:27 left in the third quarter.
+De'Andre Hunter got assessed two straight technicals for his “continued profanity” to officials about a foul on Embiid.

-The Maxey-Embiid duo was sharp in the third quarter.
-The Sixers were surely grateful that Danuel House Jr. added 14 points Friday night off the bench, too.
+The Maxey-Embiid duo was sharp in the third quarter and the Sixers were surely also grateful that Danuel House Jr. added 14 points Friday night off the bench.
 After a pick-and-roll with Maxey, Embiid quickly dished to a cutting House for a layup.
 He later assisted a House corner three.

 It’s fine if defensive-oriented players like Springer and Beverley don’t often provide much scoring, but the Sixers still need second-unit players who cut smartly, inject open-floor athleticism and hit an open jumper or two, especially without Oubre and Batum.
 House was valuable in all those ways Friday.

-House’s early-season minutes had been sporadic under Nurse, but the 30-year-old wing is very familiar with adapting to whatever situation’s in front of him.
+House’s early-season minutes have been sporadic under Nurse, but the 30-year-old wing is very familiar with adapting to whatever situation’s in front of him.

 “Just go up in here and be confident,” House said Monday.
 “Be aggressive on both ends when you get a chance, and that’s it.
 I’ve been doing it for a while so it’s nothing new. … You’ve just got to earn and gain trust, so you’ve got to take it one step at a time, one day at a time, concentrate on the (scouting) reports and how we’re guarding people, and make shots.
 Make shots and be athletic at times — easy job for me.”